-But what does .IO mean, and why is it becoming increasingly popular?
+What does .IO mean and why is it popular?

-Well, technically speaking .IO is a country code top-level domain (ccTLD) for the British Indian Ocean Territory – similar to .US for the United States, .UK for the United Kingdom, .DE for Germany and .CN for China.
-However, unlike these ccTLDs, .IO is considered “open”, meaning anyone can register a .IO domain name (for a fee), not just entities of the British Indian Ocean Territory.
+Technically speaking, .IO is a country code top-level domain (ccTLD) for British Indian Ocean Territory – similar to .US for the United States, .UK for the United Kingdom, .DE for Germany and .CN for China.
+However, unlike these ccTLDs, .IO is considered “open”, meaning anyone can register a .IO domain name (for a fee), not just entities of British Indian Ocean Territory.

-Because if this recognised affiliation and embracement by the technology industry, it has thus become a popular domain choice for tech start-ups who wish to immediately identify and associate themselves with the tech scene.
+Because of this recognized affiliation and embracement by the technology industry, it has thus become a popular domain choice for tech start-ups who wish to immediately identify and associate themselves with the tech scene.

 In addition to the tech affiliation, there are a number of other reasons why .IO TLDs are increasingly popular, including: